ShakiburRahman/1712265-SP21-CSE486-S01/README.md

 **1. Introduction**
-The app is for who are connected with Norhtsouth University Career & Placement Center.
+The app is for who are connected with Northtsouth University Career & Placement Center.

 The app has two panels.
 One for Admins and Another for Students.